daronphang/programming-resources/java/generic-programming/type-parameters.md

 Generics offer a better solution: type parameters.
 This makes your code easier to read.
 Also, no cast is required as the compiler knows the return type is String, not Object.

-It is common practice to use uppercase letters for type variables, and to keep them short.
+It is common practice to use uppercase letters for type variables (one letter), and to keep them short.
+When instantiating, we need to provide a concrete type.

 ```java
 ArrayList<String> files = new ArrayList<String>();